Vic Ireland selling off all his games?

 EA: Level 10 alchemists, Level 1 Tech Support Part 2

 When we last left our heroes, they were encountering fucktardery of the highest order at EA while trying to get a replacement Rock Band guitar.
 After muddling his way through their horrible tech support, my roommate managed to talk to a real human being who was able to fix the problem.
 Days later, a new guitar showed up.
 Even better, there was no accountability attached to the guitar to indicate we needed to return the foot pedal they had mistakenly sent.
 Gleeful, we were in the process of trying to figure out how to scam EA.
 Our thought was that we might install the new foot pedal and attempt to return the old one for a SECOND new foot pedal.
-This would arm us with a spare in the event of a foot pedal malfunction. → Ask not what this post can do for you - ask what you can do for this post.
+This would arm us with a spare in the event of a foot pedal malfunction. → The only thing we have to read is read itself.